Turmeric

 Pro Tips

-- Store in a well-ventilated area away from direct sunlight to prevent sprouting
+- Store in cool, dark location away from direct light

 Origin & Heritage